sheltermanager/asm3/doc/manual/generaldiary.rst

 .. image:: images/diary_calendar.png

 The diary calendar allows you to see your uncompleted diary notes on a daily/weekly or monthly calendar view.

 Printing the diary
 ^^^^^^^^^^^^^^^^^^

-To print off the general diary for all outstanding notes (notes upto and including today), install and run the Diary (all users) or Diary (current user) reports from *Settings->Reports->Browse sheltermanager.com*
+To print off the general diary for all outstanding notes (notes upto and including today), install and run the Diary (all users) or Diary (current user) reports from :menuselection:`Settings --> Reports --> Browse sheltermanager.com`

 .. image:: images/diary_report.png